 Chemistry is the study of the composition, structure, properties and change of matter [matter is defined as anything that has rest mass and volume (it takes up space) and is made up of particles].
 Chemistry is chiefly concerned with atoms (a basic unit in chemistry) and their interactions with other atoms.

-The atom is a basic unit of matter that consists of a central nucleus surrounded by negatively charged electrons.
-Nucleus contains protons and neutrons.
+An atom is a basic unit of matter that consists of a central nucleus surrounded by negatively charged electrons.
+The nucleus contains protons and neutrons.
 Electrons revolve around the nucleus in different orbits.

 - Proton by Ernest Rutherford in 1918.

 - Electron by J.J.
 Thomson in 1897.

 The central part of an atom is called nucleus.
 Particles present inside the nucleus are called nucleons and they include mainly protons and neutrons.
 Due to the presence of protons nucleus has a positive charge.